IPacketClassifier

 SimpleIeee8021qFilter compound module

-This module implements a simplified version of the IEEE 802.1Q per-stream filtering and policing.
+Implements a simplified version of the IEEE 802.1Q per-stream filtering and policing.
 Each filtered stream has its own path where metering and filtering happens independently of any other stream.

 TelnetServerConnection compound module

-This module contains a configurable pre-composed telnet traffic source and traffic sink as part of a telnet server application.
+Contains a configurable pre-composed telnet traffic source and traffic sink as part of a telnet server application.

 Extends